westerndigitalcorporation/zonedstorage.io/docs/getting-started/linux.md

 To verify that a zoned block device has been discovered and correctly initalized, several user utilities must be installed on the test system.
-These utilities are discussed in more detail in the section called [User Utilities](./linux#user-utilities).
+These utilities are discussed in more detail in the section called [System Utilities](linux#system-utilities).

-## Linux Distribution

-We recommend only systems with Linux kernels that are version 4.10 or higher for use with SCSI ZBC and ATA ZAC hard disks, and version 5.9 or higher for NVMe ZNS devices.

-The easiest way to set up a zoned-storage-compatible Linux system is to use one of the recommended Linux distributions.
 It is possible to configure, compile, and install your own kernel, but this is not recommended for people without prior experience of kernel configuration.
-If this is your first time setting up a zoned-storage-compatible Linux system, use one of the recommended Linux distributions.
+If this is your first time setting up a zoned-storage-compatible Linux system, use one of the [recommended Linux distributions](linux#recommended-linux-distributions).

-More advanced users might prefer to modify their preferred system by compiling a zoned-storage-compatible kernel and installing it from source, and then installing all necessary user packages.
+More advanced users might prefer [to modify their preferred system](linux#modifying-a-linux-distribution-installation) by compiling a zoned-storage-compatible kernel and installing it from source, and then installing all necessary user packages.

 ## Recommended Linux Distributions

-The following Linux distributions provide zoned-storage support out of the box (without any modification).
-A regular installation of any of these distributions will provide a system that is ready to use with SMR hard disks and ZNS SSDs.
+Some Linux distributions provide zoned-storage support out of the box (without any modification).
+A regular installation of any of these distributions provides a system that is ready to use with SMR hard disks and ZNS SSDs.

 * [Fedora 36 or above](../distributions/linux.md#fedora-linux)